Department of Commerce

 Executive Order 13520, Reducing Improper Payments, was issued on November 20, 2009, to help federal agencies reduce and prevent improper payments through increased transparency and improved agency accountability.
 The Executive Order requires that, along with other requirements, federal agencies with high-priority or risk-susceptible programs (for purposes of improper payments) name accountable officers for improper payments; monitor any such programs; establish goals for reducing improper payments; and report high-dollar improper payments.
 The Department established, as required, a prominently displayed link on its home page to internet-based resources on addressing improper payments, and also provides a web link to Treasury’s improper payments web site (see PaymentAccuracy.gov website information below).

 The Office of Management and Budget (OMB) issued implementation guidance for the Executive Order by updating OMB Circular A-123, Management’s Responsibility for Internal Control, Appendix C, Part III, Requirements for Implementing Executive Order 13520: Reducing Improper Payments.
-The Department does not have any high-priority or risk-susceptible programs.
 In accordance with OMB implementation guidance, agencies should track improper payments identified and recovered through various agency endeavors.
 As appropriate, agencies should identify improper payments identified and recovered through:

 - Agency post-payment reviews (i.e., normal agency post-payment reviews to determine the accuracy of payments or other activities designed to identify improper payments);